TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

    content.
 #.
 On the :guilabel:`Typical Page Content` tab, choose the "Text & Media" element.
    This is the most commonly used content type.
-The :guilabel:`Create new Page Content` screen displays.
+The :guilabel:`Create new Page Content` screen appears.

 .. include:: /Images/AutomaticScreenshots/NewContentElement/NewContentElement.rst.txt